muneer2ishtech/react-spring-boot/README.md

 - Connect to docker container

 ```
-docker exec -it my-book-node bash
+docker exec -it books-node-container bash
 ```

 - Go to code folder